Derek W. Logue

 and Notification Law

 the introduction to the study, the researchers noted the media sensationalizes sex crime stories in more fearful ways

 than any other crime types, and the myths that perpetuate the support of such laws.
-It also noted a
+It also noted a 2005 study that

-offenders before or after registry laws were passed in New York.
+before or after registry laws were passed in New York.
 Furthermore the study found 95.9% of rape arrests and 94.1% of

 child molestation arrests were of first time offenders, meaning people not on the registry .
 The study concludes

 more resources should be used on prevention programs and not to rely on this ineffective measure which may

 discourage reporting abuse among those the victim knows, as well as giving people a false sense of security.